 \begin{theoreme}[``Kopell's Lemma'' \cite{Ko}] Let $f$ and $g$ be two commuting diffeomorphisms of $\R_+$ of class $C^2$ and $C^1$ respectively.
 If $f$ has no fixed point in $\R_+^*$ and $g$ has one, then $g = \id$. \end{theoreme}

-\begin{corollaire}[cf. for example \cite{Na}] Let $k\in\N$, $k \ge 2$, and let $f$ be a $C^k$-diffeomorphism of $\R_+$ without fixed point in $\R_+^*$.
+\begin{corollaire}[cf.\ for example \cite{Na}] Let $k\in\N$, $k \ge 2$, and let $f$ be a $C^k$-diffeomorphism of $\R_+$ without fixed points in $\R_+^*$.
 Then $f$ is the time-$1$ map of the flow of a \emph{unique} $C^1$ vector field on $\R_+$, which we call the \emph{Szekeres vector field of $f$}.
 This vector field is $C^{k - 1}$ on $\R_+^*$, and the $C^1$-centralizer of $f$ coincides with its flow. \end{corollaire}

-The regularity of the Szekeres vector field is of importance because, as a consequence of the last statement, the $C^\infty$-centralizer $\cZ^\infty_f$ of a $C^\infty$ contraction $f$ of $\R_+$, \ie the set of smooth diffeomorphisms of $\R_+$ commuting with $f$, consists precisely of the \emph{smooth} flow maps of its Szekeres vector field $\xi$.
+In particular, for a $C^\infty$ contraction $f$ of $\R_+$, the $C^1$-centralizer of $f$, \ie the set of $C^1$ diffeomorphisms of $\R_+$ commuting with $f$, consists in a one-parameter group of $C^1$-diffeomorphisms which are actually $C^\infty$ when restricted to the open half-line.
+Now the $C^\infty$-centralizer consists precisely of those flow maps of the Szekeres vector field $\xi$ which are smooth \emph{on all of} $\R_+$.
 Let us denote by $\cS_{\xi}$ the subgroup of $\R$ made of the times $t$ for which the time-$t$ map of $\xi$ is smooth.
 This subgroup contains $\Z$ in the present situation since the time-$1$ map $f$ is assumed smooth.